Wide selection of sugar glider foods and Sugar glider vitamins and nectars along with sugar glider high protein supplement additives and treats.

 Sugar Glider Foods

 For less then the cost of a cup of coffee a day, you can feed your Sugar Glider a quality food made with wholesome grains, high quality proteins and antioxidant-rich fruits!
-Exotic Nutrition Foods contain a blend of vitamins, minerals and antioxidants.
-These include ingredients that have been known to strengthen your pet's immune system and support their life stage requirements.
+Exotic Nutrition Foods contain a blend of vitamins, minerals and nutrient dense pellets.
+Our foods include ingredients that have been known to strengthen your pet's immune system and support their life stage requirements.
 (Click on pictures for size options)

 The correct diet of sugar gliders is controversial subject.
 Like many animals that are relatively new in the pet trade, a Sugar gliders' nutritional requirements are somewhat of a mystery, the longer they are kept in captivity, the more is known about their needs.
 Unfortunately many books, pet stores and internet sites give out conflicting information, which does little to help the situation.
 However, as with most species, discovering what works nutritionally is a matter of trial and error.
 After years of research by our company and affiliated breeders, we have formulated 'species specific' diets for Sugar gliders.